Akalu/reactive-cloud/README.md

 port 8050

 ## Description
-A simple resource service used to serve the content (images and comments).
+A simple resource service used to serve the content (images and comments in the future).
 A fail-fast service, which never blocks and uses under the hood the circuit breaker pattern

 https://www.baeldung.com/spring-cloud-circuit-breaker